cockroachlabs/developer-success/migrate-existing-data.md

 This workshop is designed to demonstrate how an application developer can migrate an existing Postgresql database to CockroachDB Serverless in several easy steps.

 1. Spin up a new CockroachDB Serverless cluster
-2. Setup a databasqe user for migration
+2. Setup a database user for migration
 3. Create a `pg_dump` backup of an existing Postgresql database
 4. Upload the `pg_dump` backup to the newly created cluster
 5. Run a database import from the `pg_dump` backup into the new CockroachDB Serverless cluster